KaustubhK94/Agentic-PDF-Analysis-with-Google-s-Gemma-Model-Smoldocling-VLM-Huggingface-ChromaDB-Streamlit/README.md

 - **Conversational Interface**: Context-aware Q&A with document memory

 ## Decision-Making Process 🤖
-##Here’s an ASCII‐art flowchart capturing the core decision logic of The agentic RAG system
+##Here’s an ASCII‐art flowchart capturing the core decision logic of the agentic RAG system
 ```
                            ┌───────────────┐
                            │   Start /     │